|

 Let It Be...Naked

-The tracklisting on this version of Let It Bediffers slightly from the originaltherethere's no "Maggie Mae" or "Dig It", while "Don't Let Me Down" has been added.
+The tracklisting on this version of Let It Bediffers slightly from the original—there's no "Maggie Mae" or "Dig It", while "Don't Let Me Down" has been added.
 The rest of the songs, shorn of Spector's decorative flourishes, confirm that although the Beatles were having occasional difficulty speaking to each other during these sessions, there was no problem about playing together.
-The only two minor quibbles are that "The Long and Winding Road" is still McCartney at his most saccharine, and that any Beatles version of "Across the Universe" is never going to hold a candle to that by Laibach.
-Andrew Mueller You Come & Go Like a Pop Song
+The only two minor quibbles are that "The Long and Winding Road" is still McCartney at his most saccharine, and that any Beatles version of "Across the Universe" is never going to hold a candle to that by Laibach. —Andrew Mueller

 Paranoid